vjhawar12/Sensor-Data-Viewer/README.md

 # Vehicle Data Processing & Visualization

-This project provides a command-line tool for **loading, cleaning, processing, and visualizing vehicle telemetry data** (e.g., speed, RPM, throttle position).
+This project provides a command line tool for **loading, cleaning, processing, and visualizing vehicle telemetry data** such as RPM and throttle position.
 It supports both CSV and JSON input formats and offers utilities for filtering, handling missing values, and generating plots.

 ---